Supervisor/supervisor/docs/subprocess.rst

 variables for a particular program that might otherwise be set by a shell invocation for a particular user, you must do it explicitly within the ``environment=`` program config option.
-An example of setting these enviroment variables is as below.
+An example of setting these environment variables is as below.

 .. code-block:: ini